dotnet/docs-maui/docs/fundamentals/localization.md

 Other keys that you can use to localize app-specific strings are:

-- `CFBundleName` - specifics the short name of the app bundle, which may be displayed to users in situations such as the absence of a value for `CFBundleDisplayName`.
+- `CFBundleName` - specifies the short name of the app bundle, which might be displayed to users in situations such as the absence of a value for `CFBundleDisplayName`.
 - `CFBundleShortVersionString` - specifies the release version number of the app bundle.
 - `NSHumanReadableCopyright` - the copyright notice for the app bundle.